tiveritz/testmystuff-php-website/README.md

-# web-training-with-php-and-database
+# testyourstuff-php-website

 Hello again PHP.
-It has been a long time since we last met, May 2020.
+It has been a long time since we last met.
 This time a little bit better, but still pure PHP without any frameworks.
 </br></br>
 ### Features